 This MD&A is intended to serve as an introduction to the basic financial statements.
 The basic financial statements consist of two statements that combine government-wide financial statements and fund financial statements, and notes to the financial statements.
 The MD&A (this section) is required to accompany the basic financial statements and, therefore, is included as required supplementary information.
-This report also contains other required supplementary information such as a budgetary comparison schedule for the General Fund and a schedule of funding progress for other postemployment benefits.
+This report also contains other required supplementary information such as a budgetary comparison schedule for the General Fund, a schedule of funding progress for other postemployment benefits, and schedules of proportionate share of net pension liability and of contributions for the pension plan.

 The first column of each of the first two statements presents governmental fund data.
 These columns focus on how money flows in and out and the balances left at year-end that are available for spending.
 They are reported using an accounting method called modified accrual accounting.
 This method measures cash and all other financial assets that can be readily converted to cash.
-These columns provide a detailed short-term view of the operations and the basic services provided.
+These columns provide a detailed short-term view of the Community Corrections' operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the programs.
-We reconcile the relationship (or differences) between governmental funds and governmental activities (reported in the third column) of each statement.
+We reconcile the relationship (or differences) between governmental funds and governmental activities (reported in the third column) in the center column of each statement.